22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Tour a Coal Mine

 Pennsylvania is coal country.
-During the glory days of coal, the mountainous regions in the foothills of the Poconos were some of the country’s most affluent, most populated parts.
+During the glory days of coal, the mountainous regions in the foothills of the Poconos were some of the country’s most affluent, populated cities.

 Now that our reliance on coal is fading, the areas are experiencing a decline.
 However, many of the old mines have been converted into tourist attractions.